+Beytullah Yildiz, Geoffrey Fox, Shrideep Pallickara

-Beytullah Yildiz^{1, 2}, Shrideep Pallickara1, Geoffrey Fox^{1, 2, 3} 1Community Grids Lab, Indiana University 2Computer Science Department, School of Informatics, Indiana University 3Physics Department, Collage of Art and Sciences, Indiana University {byildiz,spallick,gcf}@indiana.edu
+Community Grids Lab, Indiana University

+Computer Science Department, School of Informatics, Indiana University

+Physics Department, College of Art and Sciences, Indiana University

-Abstract
+Presidency of the Republic of Turkey

+{byildiz,gcf,spallick}@indiana.edu

-Web Service is a standardization effort to interoperate loosely-coupled applications. Α Web Service interaction benefits and sometimes requires additive functionalities such as security and relibility.
-They are called as handlers and contribute to build rich, modular and efficient Web Services.
+Abstract- Web Service is a standardization effort to interoperate loosely-coupled applications.
+A Web Service interaction benefits and sometimes requires additive functionalities, called as handlers.
+They contribute to build rich, modular and efficient Web Services.
 However, the way of utilizing them is very crucial for the Web Service Architecture and its overall performance.
-Using distributed approach for the handler execution facilitates significantly to reach the goal of richness. modularity and efficiency.
-In this paper we describe an orchestration structure for the distributed handler execution.
+Using distributed approach for the handler execution facilitates significantly to obtain full benefit from them.
+In this paper we describe an orchestration structure for the handlers to attain richer, more modular and efficient Web Services.